-The LLM in American Law program is specifically designed to prepare foreign lawyers for the challenge of global practice.
+The LLM in American Law program is specifically designed to prepare foreign-trained lawyers for the challenge of global practice.
 In this program, students are fully integrated into BU Law’s JD classes, where they sit side-by-side with American students being trained in the tradition of U.S. legal education.
 Students not only learn the substance of U.S. doctrine in virtually any area of interest—intellectual property, international business transactions, mergers and acquisitions, and alternative dispute resolution, to name only a few—they also learn something equally as important: how U.S. lawyers are trained to analyze legal questions and advocate on their clients’ behalf.

 Upon admission and confirmation of commitment to attend BU Law, students will receive detailed registration materials and will indicate preliminary course selections.
 Academic plans, however, are not completely settled until students arrive on campus and meet one-on-one with the director, who will discuss professors’ different teaching styles and approaches and guide each student on how to construct the optimal study plan to achieve his or her goals.

 The LLM in American Law program is designed to be completed in one academic year of full-time study.
 The program follows the JD calendar, with classes beginning in late August and ending in May.
 Generally, students take between three and five classes each semester.

 To earn the LLM in American Law, students must: